micro-manager/micro-manager/docker/README.md

 If your build requires proprietary drivers or SDKs for specific hardware adapters, you can include them without modifying the `Dockerfile`:

 1. Create a setup script at `docker/setup-drivers.sh`.
-2. Place your driver files in a local directory (e.g., `drivers/`).
+2. Place your driver files in the `SecretDeviceAdapters/` directory (which is ignored by git).
 3. In `setup-drivers.sh`, add commands to install the drivers, copy headers to `/usr/local/include`, and libraries to `/usr/local/lib`.

 The build process will automatically detect and execute this script if it exists.

+Note: the included `setup-drivers.sh` contains a build script for PVCAM drivers.
+If the PVCAM driver zip is present it will be installed.

 ## Build Optimization Strategy